Dushara Vijayan

 Dushara Vijayan (born 14 October 1997) is an Indian actress who is known for her works in Tamil cinema.
 She made her debut in the Tamil film Bodhai Yeri Budhi Maari (2019), and gained recognition for her performances in Sarpatta Parambarai (2021), Natchathiram Nagargiradhu (2022), Raayan (2024) and Vettaiyan (2024).
+In January 2026, she received the Tamil Nadu State Film Award for Best Actress (Special Prize) for her 2022 performance in the film Natchathiram Nagargiradhu.

 Career

 Born in Dindigul as the daughter of a local DMK Treasurer K. Vijayan, Dushara initially pursued an engineering degree, before discontinuing and taking fashion studies.
 She made her acting debut in Bodhai Yeri Budhi Maari (2019), a film made by newcomers, before working on Anbulla Ghilli (2022), a film based on a dog.

 Dushara's breakthrough came through the sports drama Sarpatta Parambarai (2021), where she portrayed a feisty woman from 1970s Madras.
 She was selected for the film after director Pa.
 Ranjith had seen a photograph of her on Twitter and called her for a twenty-minute audition.
 Despite initially being unconvinced, Ranjith later chose to select her for the role.
 To prepare for the film, she learnt North Chennai dialect and picked up specific patterns of behaviour.
 The film opened to positive reviews, with Dushara's performance winning acclaim.

 Dushara was later seen in Pa.
 Ranjith's romantic drama Natchathiram Nagargiradhu (2022) and Vasanthabalan's thriller Aneethi (2023) opposite Arjun Das.
 In 2024, she appeared in Dhanush's action drama Raayan, and received critical acclaim for her performance.
 Dushara Vijayan plays a teacher named Saranya with Rajinikanth in Vettaiyan (2024).
 She plays the wife character with Vikram in Veera Dheera Sooran: Part 2 (2025).